 Parents are welcome to walk students into the school.
 Parents walking students into the school must use the east (church) parking lot or the west (school) parking lots.
 Parents walking students into school are not allowed to park on 2nd Avenue South or 10th St. S. as both streets are used for either bus drop offs or parent drop offs.

-Parents walking their child into the school between 7:20-7:40, can:
+Parents walking their child into the school between 7:20-7:40 will drop their child off at the gym.